 When the EU General Data Protection Regulation (GDPR) was finally agreed in April 2016, it seemed a long time until it would apply.
-Many companies are finding that there was a lot (for some, too much) to do.
+However, as time races on, many companies are finding that there is a lot (for some, too much) to do.

-The GDPR took effect across all Member States from 25 May 2018, replacing the 1995 EU Data Protection Directive.
+The GDPR will apply automatically across all Member States from 25 May 2018.
+That includes the UK, notwithstanding Brexit.
+It will replace the 1995 EU Data Protection Directive.